seraogianluca/RoomBooking/docs/Manual.md

 Choose the room you booked by ID >
 ```
-If the user selects the correct room the procedure ends with success:
+If the user selects the correct booking the procedure ends with success:

 ```
 Booking succesfully deleted.